glycerine/zygomys/README.md

 The standalone REPL is called simply `zygo`.

-### Not your Grandfather's Parentheses... features in Zygomys 1.2.1 include
+### Not your Grandfather's Parentheses... features in zygomys 1.2.1 include

  * [x] JSON and Msgpack interop: serialization and deserialization.
  * [x] `(range key value hash (body))` range loops mirror for-range over a hash in Go.